dbasina/gitaAI/README.md

    npm run dev
    ```
 4. Follow local URL to interact with chat bot.
 5. The chatbot sample response:
    ![sample response](sample_output.png)
+   The contexualization of responses needs to optimized through better
+   prompt engineering but the content as can be seen here is an interpretation
+   of verses from the Gita with references to people who wrote them.